 John Brockmann’s Hanover House Hotel and Saloon was located on the northeast corner of Lafayette Place (now 69th Place) and Myrtle Avenue in Glendale.
-Later this building became 25-41 Myrtle Ave. (now 69-27 Myrtle Ave.)
+Later, this building became 25-41 Myrtle Ave., which is now 69-27 Myrtle Ave.

 This section of Glendale had been part of the Tompkins Farm, which at one time consisted of about 55 acres and extended from 69th Street to 73rd Street, between the Long Island Rail Road’s Montauk Branch and Cypress Hills Cemetery.

 On May 4, 1878, Joseph E. Tompkins sold 4 ½ acres of his farm, located on the north side of Myrtle Avenue from about 69th Place to Webster Avenue (present day 71st Street), for $5,500 to Sarah J. Gascoine.
 She and her husband, James, started a dairy farm with about 50 cows.
 They lived in the farmhouse with their two children and a farmhand.

 Because of the limited pasture available for their cows, they bought hay and spent grain from local breweries to feed the cows.
 The milk was sold to wholesale dealers in Brooklyn.

 On Sept.
 4, 1880, Joseph E. Tompkins sold Gascoine additional land on the west side of Webster Avenue, north of Cooper Avenue, for about $1,500.
 But 11 years later, in May 1891, the Gascoines sold their farm to Robert Evans, who continued to run it and also raised peacocks.
 Their feathers were valuable for ladies’ hats at the time.